Iluvitari/AZ104-Notes/Practice exam notes.md

 Premium file shares can only be hosted in storage accounts called "filestorage account" Tiering is only supported by blob storage and general purpose v2 Least cost method of redundancy is ZRS supported in v2/premium file/block storage.
-Not supported in V1.
+Not supported in V1. v1 and v2 only for table storage vvvvvvvvvvvvvvvvvvvvvvvvv

 Alerting:
 Alert rules ca be configured to send emails and sms.